Flat Plate Deflection & Stress Calculator

 σcentre= (1.5 P / π t²) [ (1 + ν) ln(2b / π e′) + k ]

 For a clamped rectangular plate the calculator also checks the fixing stress at the centre of the long edge (σ = k₂ P / t²) and reports whichever governs.
-Reduce the loaded radius toward zero for a true point load, or enter the real bearing radius for a patch load.
+These point-load results assume a central load or central contact patch; reduce the loaded radius toward zero for an ideal point load, or enter the real bearing radius for a finite patch load.

 Pressure or Total Load